nodejs/node/doc/guides/collaborator-guide.md

 Approval must be from Collaborators who are not authors of the change.

-In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.
+In some cases, it might be necessary to summon a GitHub team to a pull request for review by @-mention.
 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

 If you are the first Collaborator to approve a pull request that has no CI yet,